We asked each Partner a few questions about her time in the industry and her thoughts on women in construction:

 Q: How did you land in the construction industry?

 A: Construction runs in my family.
 My grandfather and father were in the business for many years.
 More specifically, my father worked in residential construction.
 Growing up, I took an interest watching him build houses and take on roofing projects.
 Previously, I was in the medical field and was a Certified Nurse and Medication Aide.
 Over time I started seeking a career change and when I went to the Workforce Solutions office, I found out more about the women in construction program.
 I filled out an application and now I’m here!

 Q: What do you enjoy most about the construction industry and your role specifically at TD?

-Q: What can be done to increase the percentage of women in construction?
-How can companies recruit more women and promote diversity?
+Q: What can to be done to increase the percentage of women in construction?

 Q: What opportunities are available for women to advance and grow their careers in the industry?
 Any professional networking groups where women can collaborate together?

-Q: What advice would you have for young women who are eager to join the construction industry?
+Q: What advice would you have for young women who are eager to join our industry?

 A: My advice to a younger woman coming into the construction industry would be that you can make it happen and get the job done, but you need to be strong emotionally and physically.
 If you want it, you can achieve your goals.
 Also, finding successful female leaders in construction who can answer questions and be a mentor is important.